oaoak/git-commands/README.md

    ```
    * Working copy -
    ```
-   It is a clone of your local repository.
+   It is a copy of repository which you are working on and making changes.
    ```
    * master -
    ```